dbactual/thomaspaine-www/content/works/to-his-excellency-george-washington-september-21-1783.md

    pleasure accept.

    On the resignation of Mr. Livingston in the winter and likewise of Mr. R.
-   Morris, at [the same] time it was judged proper to discontinue the matter which took place when you were in Philadelphia.
-It was at the same time a pleasure to me to find both these gentlemen (to whom

-   I was before that time but little known), so warmly disposed to assist in rendering my situation permanent, and Mr. Livingston's letter to me, in answer to one of mine to him, which I enclose, will serve to show that his friendship to me is in concurrence with yours.
+   Morris, at time it was judged proper to discontinue the matter which took place when you were in Philadelphia.
+It was at the same time a pleasure to me to find both these gentlemen (to whom I was before that time, but little known) so warmly disposed to assist in rendering my situation permanent, and Mr. Livingston's letter to me, in answer to one of mine to him, which I enclose, will serve to show that his friendship to me is in concurrence with yours.

-   By the advice of Mr. Morris I presented a letter to Congress expressing a request that they would be pleased to direct me to lay before them an account of what my services, such as they were, and situation, had been during the course of the war.
+   By the advice of Mr. Morris I presented a letter to Congress expressing a request that they would be pleased to direct me to lay before them an account of what my services such as they were, activities, have been during the course of the war.
 This letter was referred to a committee, and their report is now before Congress, and contains, as I am informed, a recommendation that I be appointed historiographer to the continent.
 I